This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The only religious structure on Comino Island, the Chapel of Our Lady’s Return From Egypt is about 400 years old.
 It has a distinctive arrangement of three bells contained inside a trio of archways atop the roof.

-Apparently, there are times when you can peek inside the building to see the restored paintings lining the altar.
 Yet, it was closed when we got there.
-Therefore, we can’t tell for sure when – and if – it’s open to the public but it’s worth checking out even from the outside.
+Therefore, we can’t tell for sure when – and if – it’s open to the public.
+However, it’s worth checking out even from the outside.

 This image shows the Chapel of Our Lady's Return from Egypt.
 A cyclist is standing in front of the Chapel.